givmo/couch_record/README.md

         return sum(values);
     }

+If you dont' specify any reduce functions, a default view based on the file name is created.
+So in the common case where you want a simple finder method on a property :x, your js file would be

+    map = function(doc) {
+        emit(doc['x'], null);
+    };

+And you're model would specify:

+    property :x
+    find_by :x

 ### Deleting Design Docs

 When you delete a design doc, you want it to get deleted from all development, test, and production databases.